 - Auto Enhance function.
 Remove the digital noise from the picture, make colors more vivid, and emphasize the focal point of the picture;

 - Color correction.
 The free version offers a color correction toolkit, however, limited it may be.
 An RGB curve helps photographers tweak the contrast of their pictures.
 Color correction tools are designed to remove color casts from pictures and add more shadows or highlights.
 There’s also a real-time preview that helps track the correlation between the modifications of the curve and the changes in the frame.

 - Spot removal tool.
 It helps portrait photographers remove pimples and acne from faces, improve skin tone, whiten teeth, etc. Due to occasional bugs, low-end device users might be a little frustrated with the feature.

 - Filters.
 Polar has a wide range of presets to tweak the color palette of the picture.
 There is a wide filter range with variables like 35mm-style frames, extra brightness, and much more.

-Polar has a Pro version with advanced features and tools.
+Polarr has a Pro version with advanced features and tools.
 The monthly Polarr Pro subscription costs $3.99/month, and the annual cost is $29.99.
 After upgrading, you will get access to a bunch of advanced tools and features: